-V. HOW DO YOU CONTROL IT?
+HOW DO YOU CONTROL IT?

 Legionella bacteria are easily controlled if adequate sanitizer concentration is maintained at all times.
 No outbreaks have occurred when the water in the spa is properly maintained.
 Legionella and many other bacteria can quickly develop into very large colonies if the disinfectant/sanitizer level is not sufficient.
 This is especially true in spas with bathers.
-The organic load (body oils, perspiration, urine, feces, and cosmetics) in these spas provides a high concentration of nutrients for microorganisms.
-The warm temperature coupled with organic load allows microorganisms to develop large colonies rapidly.
+The organic load (body oils, perspiration, urine, feces and cosmetics) in these spas provides a high concentration of nutrients for microorganisms.
+The warm temperature, coupled with organic load, allows microorganisms to develop large colonies rapidly.

 The U.S. Environmental Protection Agency (EPA) regulates products that control bacteria in swimming pools and spas.
-Those products registered by the EPA as disinfectants/sanitizers have been proven to adequately control bacteria in swimming pools and spas.
+Those products registered by the EPA as disinfectants or sanitizers have been proven to adequately control bacteria in swimming pools and spas.
 A number of treatments are sold that claim to control bacteria but that have not been registered by the EPA, and the ability of these products to control bacteria has not been independently verified.
 Therefore, these products may not provide the necessary control of disease-causing bacteria.

-The APSP recommends that all spa and portable hot tub operators:
+The PHTA recommends that all spa and portable hot tub operators:

-- Use an EPA-registered disinfectant/sanitizer.
-The product label will use one of these two words. - Follow the label directions. - Maintain the concentration of the disinfectant/sanitizer specified on the label at all times. - Maintain the pH between 7.2 and 7.8. - Perform regular oxidation and water replacement. - Heavily used spas and commercial spas require frequent water replacement. - Lightly used residential spas require cleaning and refilling every three months.
+- Use an EPA-registered disinfectant/ sanitizer.
+The product label will use one of these two words. - Follow the label directions. - Maintain the concentration of the disinfectant/sanitizer specified on the label at all times. - Maintain the pH between 7.2 and 7.8. - Perform regular oxidation and water replacement. - Replace water frequently in heavily used spas and commercial spas. - Drain, clean and refill lightly used residential spas every three months.

-If an outbreak is confirmed or suspected, the spa must be decontaminated at once.
+If an outbreak is confirmed or suspected, the spa must be closed and sanitized at once.
+Follow these steps below:

-- Close the spa immediately. - Turn off the blowers. - If the spa is indoors, make certain that air for the spa room does not circulate into the rest of the facility through the HVAC system. - Replace the filter cartridges or filter media. - Chemically clean the filter housing and all accessible areas.
-Disinfecting bathroom cleaners are suitable for most spas.
-The area should be rinsed with tap water and the rinse water discarded before the spa is refilled. - Decontaminate the spa (see Decontamination of Spas and Wading (Kiddie) Pools Fact Sheet).
+- Close the spa immediately.

+- Turn off the blowers.

+- If the spa is indoors, make certain that air for the spa room does not circulate into the rest of the facility through the HVAC system.

+- Replace the filter cartridges or filter media.

+- Chemically clean the filter

+housing and all accessible areas.

+Disinfecting bathroom cleaners are

+suitable for most spas.
+The area

+should be rinsed with tap water and

+the rinse water discarded before the

+spa is refilled.

+- Sanitize the spa (see

+Decontamination of Spas and

+Wading (Kiddie) Pools Fact Sheet).

+- Going forward, maintain the sanitizer level in the water at all times.